lsst-dm/dmtn-186/index.rst

 for all the RSP services, IVOA or not.
 This could, but need not, utilize the XML responses; it is conceivable that a Rubin-private response format could be used to populate the dashboard.
-This would be necessary if, for instance, more Rubin-specific statuses were to be reported (e.g., "currently rate-limiting queries").
+This would be necessary in any event if, for instance, more Rubin-specific statuses were to be reported (e.g., "currently rate-limiting queries").

 The dashboard would naturally be integrated into the currently-being-designed RSP home page, and would share its visual vocabulary, including the project's